On this page:

 What needs to happen?

 We can determine whether 8 evaluates to 0 using a comparison instruction: (Cmp rax 0).
 To do the conditional execution, we will need to jump to different parts of the code to either execute the code for 2 or 3.
-There are several ways we could accomplish this, but we take the following approach: immediately after the comparison, do a conditional jump to the code for the then branch when zero.
-Should the jump not occur, the next instructions will carry out the evaluation of the else branch, then (unconditionally) jump over the then branch code.
+There are several ways we could accomplish this, but we take the following approach: immediately after the comparison, do a conditional jump to the code for the else branch when not zero, otherwise fall through to the code for the then branch.
+At the end of the then branch, unconditionally jump to the end of the code.

-To accomplish this, we will need two new labels: one for the then branch code and one for the end of the then branch code.
-The gensym function can be used to generate symbols that have not appeared before.
+To accomplish this, we will need two labels: one for the else branch code and one for the end of the code.

 In total, the code for this example would look like: